 Mad Max is the epic final stage of the infamous Outback Challenge.
 Mad Max takes competitors through the most extreme terrain that the Australian Outback has to offer.
 Guided by GPS navigation competitors are required to complete the 150km course within 8 hours.

 - The start/finish line is approximately 30km out of Broken Hill on the Silver City Hwy.
-Camping will be available on site for $10/person/night.
+Camping will be available on site.

 - Vehicles and trailers will be secure onsite.

 - The event is run completely on private property and registration is not required.